 But what is a ‘sensible level’ of red and processed meat?
 Again, we’re venturing into rather uncertain territory.

-EPIC – the big, Europe-wide study on diet and cancer that Cancer Research UK is helping to fund – has found that bowel cancer rates were 30 per cent higher amongst people who ate two daily 80g portions of these meats, compared to the rate in people who ate just 20g a day (you can watch a video about EPIC here).
+EPIC – the big, Europe-wide study on diet and cancer that Cancer Research UK is helping to fund – has found that bowel cancer rates were 30 per cent higher among people who ate two daily 80g portions of these meats, compared to the rate in people who ate just 20g a day.

 And a French team found that every daily 80g portion of processed meat increased bowel cancer risk by two thirds.

 So there are some ball-park figures.
 But it’s important to remember that these are studies that look at overall risks in large numbers of people, not specific risks in individuals.